Giving back is our baseline.

 This project is directly in line with the YOLO mission of bringing together high-energy people to promote healthy lifestyles and living life to the fullest.

 Inspired by a love of music and past personal involvement in the music programs at Greenville schools, FAS has offered support and encouragement to one of the community’s most loved programs: the Greenville Municipal Concert Band.
 Matt Arnold currently serves on the board.

 For a schedule of upcoming events, visit their Facebook page via the link below.
-If you'd like to support the concert band, donations can be mailed to JR Price, 1383 Sugar Maple, Greenville, Ohio 45331.
+If you'd like to support the concert band, donations can be mailed to band Director JR Price, 1383 Sugar Maple, Greenville, Ohio 45331.

 Main Street Greenville promotes historic preservation and economic development, resulting in a cultural downtown district that attracts and retains businesses and entrepreneurs, making downtown a desirable destination.
 FAS Team Member Phillip Pierri formerly served as President of the Main Street Greenville Board, and the firm as a whole supports Main Street Greenville’s mission to keep our historic district consistently vibrant and growing.

 As lovers of four-legged friends of all kinds, FAS is involved with the mission of Darke County Friends of the Shelter.
 A Non-Profit Organization, their goal is to help with the special needs of the Darke County Animal Shelter, which provides the best possible chance of reuniting lost dogs and cats with their owners.
 The Shelter “rehomes” over 600 pets per year.

 The Darke County Friends of the Shelter hosts an annual 5K walk/run for Scentral Park.
 This is a canine-friendly race benefitting Darke County’s only dog park!